zackw/www.owlfolio.org/content/game/roguelike-setting.md

+---
-Title: Plot and setting for a hypothetical roguelike
+title: Plot and setting for a hypothetical roguelike
-Date: 2008-02-19 18:33
+date: 2008-02-19 18:33
-Slug: roguelike-setting
+slug: roguelike-setting
+...

 As mentioned in
 [the first of these posts](http://zwol.livejournal.com/41755.html),